tahuh/tnclone/README.md

 We also thanks to Junho Jung's lab for kind donation of their scFv samples.

 ## Contact
-For any other issue while using TnClone, please contact via team.tnclone@gmail.com
+For any other issue while using TnClone, first open issue of TnClone.
+If issue is not helpful please contact via team.tnclone@gmail.com